boxtec/hp32-proto-wing/README.md

-# hp32-proto-wing
+HelvePic32 Proto Wing Kit

-Prototyping Wing for HelvePic32
+See http://helvepic32.net or http://helvepic32.org/ for more information.